-The incident occurred in the end of 22-day Asia to Australia repositioning cruise (itinerary Aug 24 - Sept 13) from Shanghai to Brisbane, visiting Busan (Korea), Hong Kong, Vietnam (Nha Trang, Saigon), Singapore and Darwin.
+The incident occurred at the end of 22-day Asia to Australia repositioning cruise (itinerary Aug 24 - Sept 13) from Shanghai to Brisbane, visiting Busan (Korea), Hong Kong, Vietnam (Nha Trang, Saigon), Singapore and Darwin.

 On July 4, 2017, before departing port Xiamen China (during the “Inaugural Cruise” from Europe to Asia), there was a dockside celebration event which included hundreds of balloons (colored in yellow, red, blue and pink) released from the ship.

 There was a strong social media reaction on the cruise line’s Facebook post about the publicity stunt, calling it “environmentally-harmful” and criticizing the company’s conduct as “disgraceful” and “irresponsible”.
 The main argument was that these plastic balloons will end up in the ocean (and land) causing harm to marine species (mammals, fish, turtles) that could mistake them as food and consume them.